OpenNebula/marketplace-docs/source/service/oneke.rst

     The **worker** role does not have ``POLICY`` defined, this allows to reuse hosts multiple times!

-Now, let's modify the OneKE OneFlow template that we downloaded already:
+Then, let's modify the OneKE OneFlow Service Template:

 .. prompt:: bash $ auto